 Hello [Employee name],

-We’re always striving to build a talented and passionate team here at [Your company name], and it looks like [Candidate name] could be a great fit.
-We’ve already reached out to [him/her] to schedule an interview, and we’ll keep you updated on how the process goes.
+At [Your company name], we’re always on the lookout for passionate, talented people, and it seems like [Candidate name] might be a great match.
+We’ve already reached out to [him/her] to set up an interview, and I’ll keep you in the loop on how things progress.

-Thanks again for going the extra mile to help us build an amazing team.
-Keep the great recommendations coming!
+Thanks again for going the extra mile to help us grow our amazing team.
+Keep those great referrals coming, we truly appreciate them!

 [Your name]